Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Conclusion

 \section{Conclusion}

 In this article, we have proposed a noise-robust HS anomaly detection method.
-To explicitly handle mixed noise, we have modeled three types of noise.
-We have formulated a constrained convex optimization problem for the simultaneous estimation of background and anomaly parts and these noise from an HS image and then developed an optimization algorithm based on P-PDS.
-Experimental results on six HS datasets demonstrate that the proposed method achieves detection performance comparable to state-of-the-art methods in noise-free cases and is robust to various types of noise in noisy cases.
+To explicitly handle mixed noise, we have modeled three types of noise and formulated a constrained convex optimization problem that jointly estimates the background, anomaly, and noise components.
+We have then developed an efficient algorithm based on P-PDS.
+Experimental results on seven HS datasets demonstrate that the proposed method achieves detection performance comparable to state-of-the-art methods on the original datasets, and exhibits strong robustness under various types of noise.

+However, several challenges remain.
+First, the detection performance may degrade when the noise deviates from the assumed models, such as stripe noise superimposed along oblique directions.
+Relaxing the strict flatness constraint is a possible direction for handling such cases.
+Second, the separation between the anomaly part and the sparse noise can become ambiguous, since both are characterized by sparsity-inducing terms.
+Incorporating a regularization that more explicitly promotes the spectral continuity of the anomaly part may help mitigate this issue.
+Third, the background characterization may be enhanced by more expressive priors, such as non-convex regularization, to capture complex background structures.
+Addressing these challenges will be the subject of our future work.

 \ifCLASSOPTIONcaptionsoff

 \fi